Gold (Imagine Dragons song)

-"Gold" is a song by American rock band Imagine Dragons, which bases itself on the story of the Midas Touch.
+"Gold" is a song by American rock band Imagine Dragons based on the story of the Midas Touch.
 The track was released as the second single from their second studio album Smoke + Mirrors on December 16, 2014.
 The track was written by band members Ben McKee, Daniel Platzman, Dan Reynolds and Wayne Sermon, as well as the producer of the song, Alex da Kid.
 The music video was released onto Vevo on January 21, 2015.
 The song was used by FX to promote their FX Now app, and by Discovery Channel to promote their show Gold Rush's season 6 premiere.
 The Jorgen Odegard remix of the song was featured on the soundtrack of the video game, NBA 2K17.

 Composition and production

 According to the sheet music published at musicnotes.com, the song is written in the key of A minor, with a moderate tempo.

 Lyrics

 Along with "Hopeless Opus" and "I'm So Sorry" on Smoke + Mirrors, the song touches upon lead-singer Dan Reynolds' depression struggles.